ils-drf/ils-drf.github.io-src/content/pages/cfp.md

 4. some mention of your (preliminary) result and conclusions, if applicable.

 There are up to two submissions that a participant can make.
-Only one of them is eligible for prizes if multiple submissions are made.
+Only one of them is eligible for prizes if multiple submissions were made.

 ### Eligibility